Imagine you need to show someone how to log in to an online account. You could write out an email. Or you could take a few screenshots.

 Step 2: Choose the region of your screen you want to record

 For some things, it may make sense to record your entire screen.
-However, if you’re only showing the steps necessary for a particular piece of software or where to click on a website, you may want to choose to record only that window (or a portion of it), rather than the entire desktop, to ensure your users can focus on what’s important.
+However, if you’re only showing the steps necessary for a particular piece of software or where to click on a website, you may want to choose to record only that window (or a portion of it), rather than the entire desktop.
+Choosing a select area ensures your users can focus on what’s important.

-Note: If you’re doing a full screen recording, it’s a good idea to clean up your desktop a bit so that it’s not too cluttered or so you’re not revealing anything you might not want the whole world (or at least your customers or colleagues) to see.
-The same goes for bookmarks or your browser history, if you’re going to be recoding any browser activity.
+Note: If you’re doing a full-screen recording, it’s a good idea to clean up your desktop a bit so that it’s not too cluttered or so you’re not revealing anything you might not want the whole world (or at least your customers or colleagues) to see.
+The same goes for bookmarks or your browser history if you’re going to be recording any browser activity.

 Also, you’ll notice in the video below, I have blurred out my username when I log in to WordPress to avoid anyone trying to hack my account.

 Once you’re finished recording, you’ll probably want to edit it a little.
 Even the most carefully planned recordings will have something you want to cut out, such as any wasted time at the beginning of the recording or the part at the end when you move your mouse over to stop the recording.
 With Snagit, you can easily trim your recording to remove unwanted pieces.